Skip to main content

 Before you start

-• You are signed in as an operator or evaluator in the garden.
+• You are signed in as a garden owner, operator, or evaluator.

-• A short diagnosis of the situation you acted on.
+• You have a short diagnosis of the situation the garden is working on.

 tip